mefor44/mefor44.github.io/README.md

 2. What,
 3. How

 Of course all in the context of recommender systems.
-Ehh...

 ## Why
 Recommender systems aim at providing personalized product suggestions to customers.
 In the era of gargantuan numbers of different products choosing the right one for you can be an arduous task [paradox of choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice).
 Recommender systems aim to solve this problem.
 Having access to user browse history, demographical data, items characteristics it aims at reducing the space of items to only a few relevant (usually 10,20,...).
 Big retailers often rely on them.
 On Amazon 35% of their products are bought from recommendations produced by their recommender systems.
 For Netflix this number is even more substantial [more here](https://www.mckinsey.com/industries/retail/our-insights/how-retailers-can-keep-up-with-consumers).